 From a national and regional perspective

 The post-mining boom era has already started and it has posed serious challenges to the Australian economy in general and to the Hunter region communities in particular.
 Among the most important challenges commonly acknowledged by the entrepreneurs, small business owners and workers in the region are: prospects of rising under/un-employment especially among the youth, environmental degradations, unconstructive competitions (between sectors like farming, wine production, tourism and mining), wage stagnation, decline in property investment and water management issues.
 New insights and leadership are needed for the future after coal.
 Prospective trajectories of change in future should be predicted.
 Alternatives and solutions to such challenges, instead of short-term remedies, need to be envisioned by drawing on careful analysis of the roots of today’s challenges and changes.
-Many lessens can be learned from projects and experiences that have already gained momentum in other places across the world.
+Many lessons can be learned from projects and experiences that have already gained momentum in other places across the world.

 Our Intellectual Mission